England

 Increased fertiliser use and a change in the crop cultivar has exacerbated the threat of weeds today

-Even though changes in crop management and the environment can affect weed, the question that Storkey et al (2021) asked was: To what extent has crop yield changed due to factors other than the herbicide application?
-By looking at spatial and temporal trends in the crop yields across the strips, they found that it was a combination of increased nitrogen fertiliser, and a change in crop cultivar (short straw was grown from 1968) that showed the biggest difference in crop yields between the strips that had herbicide applied, and S8.
+Even though changes in crop management and the environment can affect weeds, the question that Storkey et al (2021) asked was: To what extent has crop yield changed due to factors other than the herbicide application?
+By looking at spatial and temporal trends in the crop yields across the strips, they found that it was a combination of increased nitrogen fertiliser, and a change in crop cultivar (short straw was grown from 1968) that showed the biggest difference in crop yields between the strips that had herbicide applied, and Section 8.

 Moreover, as an increasing amount of nitrogen fertiliser is added, this changes the weed composition; species become less diverse, dominated by nitrogen-loving species, and more competitive.
 In effect, the weeds become more of a threat, and Storkey et al (2021) suggest altering the sowing date to decrease weed pressure and reduce weed competitiveness.